Aftercare

 Available at pharmacies or other relevant retail stores in Melbourne

-Wash your hands thoroughly before applying the ointment.
+• Wash hands before applying ointment.

-Avoid contaminating the tattooed area.
+• Avoid contaminating the tattooed area.

-Wear soft fabrics to minimise friction on the tattooed area.
+• Wear soft fabrics to minimise friction on the tattooed area.

 Day 1: Immediate Care after the Session